By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 579|Page: 1|3 min read

-During the American revolution, Great Britain was, and had been, the most powerful empire in the world.
-As the old saying goes, “the sun never sets on the British empire”, meaning that the British owned land on all sides of the world.
-They had gained all this land through their immense military (they had a particularly strong navy).
+During the American Revolution, Great Britain was, and had been, the most powerful empire in the world.
+As the old saying goes, “the sun never sets on the British Empire,” meaning that the British owned land on all sides of the world.
+They had gained all this land through their immense military, particularly their strong navy.

 British soldiers were trained very well.
 They were able to perform precise drills, even during battle under heavy fire.
-They were obedient, efficient, and were very skilled with muskets.
-Under good conditions, a typical British soldier could fire off an average of 14 rounds per minute.
+They were obedient, efficient, and very skilled with muskets.
+Under good conditions, a typical British soldier could fire off an average of 14 rounds per minute (Smith, 2010).

 Browse our vast selection of original essay samples, each expertly formatted and styled